rstehwien/playablerobots/README.md

 * *Cookiemonster364* - Fix for [trait copying issue](http://steamcommunity.com/workshop/filedetails/discussion/681553348/351660338704537339/)

 ## Notifications
-*Do not run this AND the original mod.
-They have the same stuff except this one has a few fixes.*
+<b>Do not run this AND the original mod.
+They have the same stuff except this one has a few fixes.</b>

-*To enable synthetic playstyle, selecting the trait in species creation instead of as a window on game start (as in the original)*
+<b>To enable synthetic playstyle, selecting the trait in species creation instead of as a window on game start (as in the original)</b>

 ## Installing from source
 1. "Download as zip"